Energy-a/Comparative_paper_NatComms/README.md

-# Replication data and code for 'Air-Conditioning and the Adaptation Cooling Deficit in Emerging Economies', Pavanello et al 2021 (Nature Communications in review).
-Also see (Mendeley data repo link to be inserted here) for other input data files part of the paper.
+Replication code for 'Air-Conditioning and the Adaptation Cooling Deficit in Emerging Economies', Pavanello et al. 2021 (Nature Communications in review)
+Input data files can be downloaded from: (Mendeley data repo link to be inserted here).

+Both R and STATA are required on the local machine.

+Questions and queries to: enrica.decian@unive.it.